-Again, what is unique in all our history is that stalemate can't help get us out of the problem.
+What is unique in all our history is that stalemate can't help get us out of the problem.
 Traditionally, receipts rose as the economy grew, while future spending under the law on the books was flat or declining.
-Unless one party or the other got new spending items or some new tax cuts, future budgets went from deficit to surplus.
-With the spending curve now growing automatically faster than the revenue curve, that option is no longer available-and it explains why so many policymakers are perplexed as to why one can't simply engage in the types of "giveaway" to which we became accustomed for decades in budget, tax, and spending bills.
+Unless one party or the other got new spending items or new tax cuts, future budgets went from deficit to surplus.
+With the spending curve now growing automatically faster than the revenue curve, that option is no longer available - and it explains why so many policymakers are perplexed as to why they can't simply engage in the types of giveaways to which we became accustomed for decades in budget, tax, and spending bills.

-Misleading Budget Accounting.
-Regardless of which agency should administer any particular subsidy, one thing is clear: tax subsidies and spending items put in the tax code mislead the public as to extent of governmental influence over the economy.
+3. Misleading budget accounting.
+Regardless of which agency should administer any particular subsidy, one thing is clear: Tax subsidies and spending items put in the tax code mislead the public about the extent of governmental influence over the economy.
 A tax subsidy effectively raises tax rates that must finance the subsidy in the same way as an equivalent spending item.
 Put \$1 billion of tax subsidies for farmers in the tax code, and taxpayers must fork over an additional \$1 billion in taxes on their earnings and profits to pay for them.
 The complication is that the tax subsidies show up in the budget as a reduction in taxes, whereas the corresponding spending items show up as an increase in spending.
-The former looks like smaller government when it really is bigger government in disguise.
+The former looks like smaller government when it is really bigger government in disguise.
 Accordingly, it is not unusual for a secretary of the Treasury to favor a tax credit on the grounds that an equivalent expenditure item can never get through Congress.

-Jurisdiction.
+4. Jurisdiction.
 Two anecdotes show how hard it is under current practices to make reforms that cut across jurisdictions.
-When I served as original organizer and economic coordinator of the Treasury's 1984-86 tax reform effort, some of those assigned to write up reasons for particular reforms suggested that many tax preferences would be better handled as direct expenditures.
+When I served as original organizer and economic coordinator of Treasury's 1984-1986 tax reform effort, some of those assigned to write up reasons for particular reforms suggested that many tax preferences would be better handled as direct expenditures.
 I explained to them that such an argument had limited application to a tax reform that could only make trade-offs among various tax provisions.
-For instance, even as successful as many consider the 1986 reform to be, our effort could not, say, replace an education tax credit with a higher Pell grant because we-and the committees to which we submitted our recommendations-had no authority over both direct spending and spending hidden in the tax code.
+For instance, even as successful as many consider the 1986 reform to be, our effort could not, say, replace an education tax credit with a higher Pell grant, because we and the committees to which we submitted our recommendation had no authority over both direct spending and spending hidden in the tax code.

-Another time came when testifying before the Ways and Means Committee on the possible superiority of direct housing vouchers to low-income housing tax credits.
-Representative Rangel leaned over the podium, smiled down at me, and said (paraphrased), "You know, when this committee gets jurisdiction over vouchers, we can discuss such tradeoffs, but, for now, we'll deal with what is under our control."
+At another time, I was testifying before the House Ways and Means Committee on the possible superiority of direct housing vouchers to low-income housing tax credits.
+Rep. Charles B. Rangel, D-N.Y., leaned over the podium, smiled down at me, and said (paraphrased), "You know, when this committee gets jurisdiction over vouchers, we can discuss such trade-offs, but, for now, we'll deal with what is under our control."